1. What is the Entry Level Math (ELM) requirement?

 for registration information.

 7. Why does the CSU encourage students to take mathematics in their senior year of high school?

 Students who complete their last math course in their junior year or earlier often have difficulties with the required college-level mathematics courses and with the ELM requirement.

 8. What is the Early Assessment Program (EAP)?

+The EAP is the result of collaboration among the California Department of Education (CDE), State Board of Education (SBE), and California State University (CSU).
 The EAP has been developed to align the competencies required of incoming freshmen with the K-12 standards in English-language arts and mathematics.
-It is offered at all public California high schools on a voluntary basis and is designed to determine whether 11th graders are on track for college.
-More information about the EAP is available throughout this website.
+It is offered at all public California high schools when students take the California Assessment of Student Performance and Progress (CAASPP) in the 11th grade.

-- to earn an exemption from the CSU-required mathematics placement test.
+- Earn an exemption for the CSU required mathematics/English placement test.

-- to identify the need for additional preparation for college-level courses.
+- Identify the need for additional preparation for English and/or math coursework.

-- to adjust senior-year coursework to prepare for college-level courses.
+- Adjust senior-year coursework to prepare for college-level courses.

-- to avoid having to invest time and money in college remediation courses that do not count toward a baccalaureate degree.
+- Avoid having to invest time and money in college remediation courses that do not count toward a baccalaureate degree.